CalWillTech/SnapStory-React/README.md

 Functionality:

-I purposely made this application as if it were a commercially ran store.
+I've created the features for this site with inspiration from Shopify's template store.
 From adding and removing items from your shopping cart, to searching for items in the shop page.

 Features are as followed: